 It would appear the Nan has had good reason to love the past.
 The family supported itself with local farming, and Nan remembers as a child helping the family especially with roadside sales of their produce.
 Her mother and grandfather Jason both lived into their 90s.
 And Jason's grandfather James must have loved the community, for they all lived here and raised their children here, beginning in the early 1800s.
 They all raised large families-and healthy ones, with one exception.
 That exception was Uncle Lester, who never married, although he had a girl friend, once.
 But he lived in Mill Brook, to a ripe old age, in a ripe old house cluttered and filed with junk.

-Millbrook Days are celebrated on the first full weekend in October at Millbrook Village in the Delaware Water Gap National Recreation Area, 12 mi north of Rt 80 at Old Mine Road and Rt 602.
+Millbrook Days are celebrated each fall at Millbrook Village in the Delaware Water Gap National Recreation Area, 12 mi north of Rt 80 at Old Mine Road and Rt 602.
 Admission is free.

-For information on this and other events at the Village, contact the Millbrook Village Society.
+For information on this and other events at the Village, check the Millbrook Village Society Facebook page.